Azure-Samples/explore-iot-operations/samples/dapr-service-bus/README.md

 ## Testing

-1. Extract the trust bundle for IoT MQ.
+1. Configure the cluster to allow external access to IoT MQ.

-1. Publish a message to the broker using mosquitto.
+1. Publish a message to the broker using Mosquitto.

     ```
-    mosquitto_pub
+    mosquitto_pub -L mqtts://localhost/servicebus -m helloworld --cert ./client.crt --key ./client.key --cafile ./chain.pem --insecure
     ```

-1. View the output in the Service Bus Queue
+1. View the output in the Using [Service Bus Explorer](https://learn.microsoft.com/azure/service-bus-messaging/explorer)

-* Publish  local MQTT messages using instructions in the [Quickstart](https://preview.e4k.dev/docs/quickstart/connect-clients/#publish)